danishi/slack-url-summarize-gemini/README.md

 # Summarize URLs in Slack messages using Gemini

-A Slack bot that summarizes URLs shared in Slack channels using Google Cloud Functions and Vertex AI Gemini 1.5 Flash model.
+A Slack bot that summarizes URLs shared in Slack channels using Google Cloud Functions and Vertex AI Gemini model.

 ## Table of Contents